-The TCR aims to introduce a charge that Ofgem considers is fair to all consumers and not just those able to reduce consumption during peak periods.
-For the majority of consumers these changes will lead to a reduction in transmission costs.
-However, for those who are currently taking Triad avoidance action it is likely that their future costs will rise.
+The TCR aims to introduce a charge that Ofgem considers to be fair to all consumers and not just those that are able to reduce consumption during peak periods.
+From April 2023, the residual part of transmission costs will be levied in the form of fixed charges for all households and businesses, with the latest forecast figures below.
+For the majority of consumers, these changes will lead to a reduction in transmission costs.
+However, for those who are currently taking Triad avoidance action, it is likely that their future costs will rise.

-EIC can also help you accurately budget and forecast your energy prices with confidence with our Long-Term Forecast Report.
+EIC can also help you to accurately budget and forecast your energy prices with confidence, with our Long-Term Forecast Report.
 Our team of specialists work hard identifying trends, examining historical figures and forecasting for the future.
 The Long-Term Forecast Report is a valuable tool which illustrates the annual projected increases to your energy bills and calculates your energy spend over the next 5, 10, 15 or 20 years.
 This allows you to confidently forward budget and avoid any nasty surprises.
-Whilst we can’t prevent the rise of non-commodity charges, we can ensure you are fully prepared for the increases.
+Whilst we can’t prevent the rise of non-commodity charges, we can ensure that you are fully prepared for any increases.